mgard/epater/README.md

 ## Currently supported features

-* Most ARMv4 instructions (data processing, branch, memory operations), including condition codes (see *Missing instructions* further)
+* All ARMv4 instructions, except for coprocessor instructions
 * Interrupts (software interrupt using SWI or timer interrupt on either IRQ or FIQ handler)
 * Assertion system, which allows to check for various conditions at runtime
 * Comprehensive web interface with a lot of educational features.
-For instance, the effect of each memory operation can be visualized, as conditionnal branch targets.
+For instance, the effect of each memory operation can be visualized, as conditionnal branch targets
+* Integrated debugger, including reverse-debugging
+* I18n support (currently, most of the UI is in French, but we are gradually improving English translations)

 ## Performances